 Rich Arenberg teaches Congress and the Federal Budget and Congressional Leadership, Parties and Public Policy.
-He has also taught courses in the political science department at Brown.
+He has also teaches several courses in the political science department at Brown.

 Arenberg retired as the legislative director and deputy chief of staff to U.S. Senator Carl Levin (Michigan).
 He spent more than thirty-four years on Capitol Hill, including four years in the House and thirty years in the U.S. Senate.
 Arenberg has held senior positions for the late Senator Paul Tsongas (Massachusetts) and Senate Majority Leader Senator George Mitchell (Maine).
 He served on the Senate select committee to investigate the Iran-contra affair and helped Senator William Cohen and Senator Mitchell write Men of Zeal, a book detailing and analyzing those hearings.
 He was one of the principle negotiators and drafters of the Alaska National Interest Lands Act, which President Carter called “the most important piece of conservation legislation passed in the 20th Century.”